narmstro2020/03_Software_Development_25-26/03_Conditional Logic/01_If Statements and Logic/Assignment/Assignment.md

 - Must have 120+ credits AND
 - Must have GPA >= 2.0

-**Financial Aid Renewal:**
-- Must have GPA >= 2.0 AND
-- Must be making satisfactory progress (at least 12 credits per year based on age)

 **Scholarship Eligibility:**
 - Must have GPA >= 3.0 AND
 - Must be a resident (in-state) AND
 - Must not already have financial aid

-### Part 5: Recommendations
-Based on the student's information, provide recommendations:
-- If GPA < 2.0: Suggest tutoring services
-- If credits < expected for age: Suggest academic counseling
-- If eligible for scholarship but no financial aid: Recommend applying for scholarships
-- If close to graduation (100+ credits): Remind to meet with advisor

 ## Input/Output Examples